-You’ve probably seen a bottle of Melatonin in the supplement aisle of your local supermarket or know someone who takes it for a sleep aid.
+You’ve probably seen a bottle of Melatonin or know someone who takes it for a sleep aid or to fight jet lag.
 But what exactly is melatonin?
-Can a bottled form actually help you sleep?
+Can it actually help you sleep?

 What is melatonin?